AminahAsif/Mri-Brain-Tumor-uq-xai-fairness/README.md

 ## Project Objective

 This project builds a clinically-motivated brain tumor MRI classification pipeline that goes beyond accuracy reporting.
-By combining EfficientNetB3 transfer learning with Monte Carlo Dropout uncertainty quantification, three complementary XAI methods, and a fairness audit, the system is designed to communicate not just *what* it predicts, but *how confident* it is and *where* it looks — the three things a radiologist would actually need before trusting a model's output.
+By combining EfficientNetB3 transfer learning with Monte Carlo Dropout uncertainty quantification, three complementary XAI methods, and a fairness audit, the system is designed to communicate not just *what* it predicts, but *how confident* it is and *where* it looks, the three things a radiologist would actually need before trusting a model's output.

 The core finding: when the model defers its 20% most uncertain predictions to a human reviewer, accuracy on the remaining cases rises from 91.25% to 97.19%.
 Incorrect predictions carry 4.0× higher uncertainty than correct ones, confirmed statistically (Mann-Whitney p=1.19e-55).
 The model genuinely knows when it doesn't know.